kubernetes-sigs/kubespray/README.md

     or command parameters `--become or -b` should be specified.

 Hardware:
-These limits are safe guarded by Kubespray.
+These limits are safeguarded by Kubespray.
 Actual requirements for your workload can differ.
 For a sizing guide go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.

 - Master
   - Memory: 1500 MB